Tips for Maximizing Welding Operator Comfort and Productivity

 Here are some issues to consider in GMAW gun selection that can impact comfort, as well as quality and productivity:

-- Handle: Handle options for GMAW guns include straight and curved styles.
+Handle options for GMAW guns include straight and curved styles.
 The right choice typically comes down to the specific process, application requirements and — most often — operator preference.
 Keep in mind that a smaller handle tends to be easier to hold and maneuver.
 In addition, the option of a vented handle promotes improved operator comfort, since this style can cool down faster when the gun isn’t in use.
 While operator comfort and preference are important considerations, handles must also meet the gun and application’s amperage and duty cycle requirements.
-A straight handle provides flexibility by allowing for the trigger to be mounted on the top or bottom of the handle.
+A straight handle provides flexibility by allowing to mount the trigger on the top or bottom of the handle.
 Putting it on top is a good choice to improve operator comfort in high-heat applications or for those that require long welds.

 Consider gun balance